 Elizabeth Lyons describes the shape of an episodic story as a series of little hills.
 She gives examples of the types of stories which most often use episodic plot shapes in her book Manuscript Makeover, which I recommend.

 Streaming services such as Netflix are leading to binge-watching which is in turn leading to ‘episodes’ with a strong throughline.

 In an exclusive interview with CBR, Price revealed that the animated series [F Is For Family] was meant to be more episodic, with self-contained stories instead of multi-episode arcs each season.
 After picking up the series, Netflix requested the creators use longer running narratives.CBR

 Sagas and Epics, usually set in historic time periods

 Although the epic novel was originally in verse (Beowulf in the eighth century), it has now come to mean a historical novel with a giant sweep of time and peoples.
 Each book follows the lives of several generations.

 - War and Peace

-In these stories the protagonist introduced in Book 1 of the novel may die.
+In family sagas the protagonist introduced in Book 1 of the novel may die.
 In Book 2 her daughter takes over and we read the events and challenges of her life.
 In Book 3 the granddaughter’s life continues, bringing the story of all three generations to an end.
 Each part or book may cover that character’s lifespan, with the expected and unexpected travails of the era.
-When a family saga is well structured, each protagonist in each section, book, or generation has one story goal.
-There is one unifying element that creates the dramatic arc and replaces the lower suspense of episodic writing.
+When a family saga is well structured, each protagonist in each section, book or generation has one story goal.
+There is one unifying element that creates the dramatic arc and this replaces the lower suspense of episodic writing.